Apes of Wrath: Plot

 An inebriated stork, tasked with delivering a baby gorilla in the jungle, loses the infant during a break.
 Fearing repercussions, the stork seeks a replacement and spots Bugs Bunny roasting a carrot and singing.
 He knocks Bugs out, dresses him in baby clothes, and delivers him to the gorilla parents.
 The parents, "Mama" and Elvis, are horrified upon seeing the "baby."
 Elvis tries to club him, but Mama insists that they accept him whatever he looks like.
 As Bugs awakens Mama offers him to Elvis for a kiss.
 When Elvis roars instead, Mama hits him with a rolling pin, and Bugs decides to play the situation for fun.

 Elvis is forced to care for Bugs but continues trying to get rid of him, while Bugs takes every chance to get him in trouble with Mama and her rolling pin.
 Eventually the stork returns and gives Mama their real baby.
 Upon hearing this, Bugs runs for his life from an enraged Elvis.
 As Elvis prepares to drop a boulder on Bugs from a cliff, the bunny sees Mama approach.
 He runs away and the boulder hits Mama instead.
 Elvis stammers an explanation before accepting his punishment.
 As Bugs watches, the stork congratulates him and hands him a bundle.
 Daffy Duck leaps out, calls Bugs "dearest mommy," and kisses him as he frowns to the audience.

-Home media

-"Apes of Wrath" is available, uncensored and uncut, on the Looney Tunes Super Stars' Bugs Bunny: Hare Extraordinaire and Looney Tunes: Unleashed DVDs.
-However, in both cases it was cropped to widescreen.
-It was also included in the Stars of Space Jam: Bugs Bunny DVD, but this time in the ratio in which it was originally animated (fullscreen aspect ratio).